ErikWegner/drupal_nagios/README.txt

 not a fool proof solution.
 If you are concerned about this information being publicly accessible, then don't use this module.

+For additional security, you may also put the Nagios module status page behind http authentication, which is recommended.
+If you do this, we recommend it is done via a HTTPS connection.
+While plain HTTP will work, plaintext credentials are never advisable.

 If you can run NRPE then it is recommended you disable Nagios checks via Drupal and only use NRPE checks via drush instead as a security enhancement.
+This is the best method.

 Installation
 ------------